fleetdm/fleet/handbook/company/product-groups.md

 To make a change to Fleet:
 - First, [write it down](https://github.com/fleetdm/fleet/issues/new?assignees=&labels=~feature+fest%2C%3Aproduct&projects=&template=feature-request.md&title=)
+  - For every customer/prospect requests, file a new GitHub issue.
+Whether the request is the same as an existing request will be determined by the Head of Product Design and a subject matter expert (SME) in the next step.
-- Then, it will be looked at by Fleet's [Head of Product Design](https://fleetdm.com/handbook/product-design#team) and a former IT admin [unpack the "why"](https://fleetdm.com/handbook/product-design#inbox-review).
+- Then, it will be looked at by Fleet's [Head of Product Design](https://fleetdm.com/handbook/product-design#team) and a SME [unpack the "why"](https://fleetdm.com/handbook/product-design#inbox-review).
-  - For a customer/prospect request to be looked at, it must have a Gong snippet.
+  - For customer/prospect requests to be looked at, they must have a Gong snippet.
 - Then, it will be [prioritized](https://fleetdm.com/handbook/company/product-groups#feature-fest) and written up as one or more user stories.
 - Then, it will be [drafted](https://fleetdm.com/handbook/company/product-groups#drafting) (planned).
 - Next, it will be [implemented](https://fleetdm.com/handbook/company/product-groups#implementing) and [released](https://fleetdm.com/handbook/engineering#release-process).